peterkracik/scss-best-practice/README.md

 }
 ```

+**One more thing - I use very rarely empty lines.
+It's not about gaigning of file size, just to keep the file visually clean.**

 ### 4. DON'T change item's children properties, DO change item's properties based on its parent

 Keep rules for an item all together, so you don't need to search file(s) to find specific behaviour.
 In this case you're modifying selector .child not the .item, so it's should be in the same place as other .child's rules.